Gothsec/Gothsec/README.md

 ### Right now:
 - Looking for junior/trainee positions 2025/1
-- Building a new project
+- Building a new project (with SCRUM)
 - Learning ReactJS

 ### Get in Touch: